Educational workshops for middle and high school students

 JUSTICE IN THE FACE OF GENOCIDE

-Since 1945, the Justice system has strived to answer the questions raised by crimes of genocide: what are the crimes that can be qualified as genocide?
-Who are responsible for these crimes?
-How to punish those who participated in them?
-From sound and visual archives of 20th century trials (notably Nuremberg in 1945-1946, Eichmann in 1961, Klaus Barbie in 1987 and the Gacaca of Rwanda in the 2000s), this workshop aims to initiate a reflection on the way in which a society is recovering from a genocide and allows survivors to consider once again a common life.
+Since 1945, the judiciary has been trying to answer questions raised by crimes of genocide: what are the crimes that can be qualified as genocide?
+Who are those responsible for these crimes?
+How can those involved in them be punished?
+Based on sound and visual archives of the trials of the 20th century (notably Nuremberg in 1945-1946, Eichmann in 1961, Klaus Barbie in 1987 and the Gacaca of Rwanda in the 2000s), this workshop aims to initiate a reflection on how a society recovers from genocide and allows survivors to reimagine a life together.

 Themes: 20th century genocides, trials, testimonies, memoirs.